XAITK/xaitk-saliency/docs/api_docs.rst

        ...

-    # Initializing an implementation of perturbation based algorithms
+    # Initializing an implementation of perturbation-based algorithms
     perturb_image = PerturbImageImplementation()

-    # Initializing an implementation of similarity based saliency generator
+    # Initializing an implementation of similarity-based saliency generator
     similarity_saliency = GenerateDescriptorSimilaritySaliencyImplementation()

     ...